-After five long years of Shotkit articles, I’ve finally got around to writing one on the best monopod!
+After several years of Shotkit articles, I’ve finally got around to writing one on the best monopod!
 You see, our humble one-legged friend isn’t the first thing on most photographers’ wish-lists…

 To be completely honest, it wasn’t until quite recently that I’d actually used a monopod for my photography.
 I’ve always known of their existence, but their usage… well, it was all a bit baffling to me!